 At PEC, your voice matters.
 For more than 80 years, we’ve been owned and governed by members like you.
 Your vote in our annual board election is your voice in your cooperative, a chance to weigh in on leaders who will represent you and your interests.

-In 2019, members will elect PEC Board of Directors in districts 4 and 5.
+This year, members reelected Jim Powers and James Oakley for the PEC Board of Directors in districts 4 and 5, respectively.
 Elected directors serve three-year terms.
-Members may vote for directors who represent their geographic district.
+Members vote for directors who represent their geographic district.

 How is my district determined?